 Assistive Technology Services

-Assistive technology services help an individual with a disability select, acquire, or use an assistive technology device.
+Assistive technology services help a person with a disability select, acquire, or use an assistive technology device.

 The services can include:

-- assessing the individual's need for assistive technology;
+- assessing the person’s need for assistive technology;

-- training the individual to use the assistive technology;
+- training the person to use the assistive technology;

-- training the family and/or supervisor to use the assistive technology for reinforcement and backup; and
+- training the family or supervisor to use the assistive technology for reinforcement and backup; and

 - fitting, adapting, maintaining, and repairing the assistive technology, as needed.